Early-Onset Alzheimer Disease

 Key points about early-onset Alzheimer disease

-- Alzheimer disease commonly affects older people, but early-onset Alzheimer disease can affect people in their 30s or 40s.
+- Alzheimer disease commonly affects older people.
+But early-onset Alzheimer disease can affect people in their 30s or 40s.

-- It affects memory, thinking, and behavior.
+- Alzheimer disease affects memory, thinking, and behavior.

 - Stay healthy with a good diet and regular exercise.